qutheory/docsv2/docs/git/basics.md

 # Git Basics

-All applications on Vapor Cloud get a **free** private repository on Vapor Cloud.
-You can easily use this to deploy your Application from.
+All applications on Vapor Cloud get a **free** private repository on Vapor Cloud which you use to deploy code.

 Before you can use it, you need to setup your public key on Vapor Cloud.

-## Setup Public key
+## Setup Git Access

-Git keys gives you access to the Vapor Cloud Git.
-To setup git keys, you need to get the contents of the public SSH file.
+Git keys give you access to Vapor Cloud's private Git server.
+To setup git keys, you need to get the contents of your public SSH file.
+It's usually located at `~/.ssh/id_rsa.pub`, but my vary.
-Per default it's located at ~/.ssh/id_rsa.pub

-To get the content you can do:
+To get the content you can run the following command:

 ```bash
 cat ~/.ssh/id_rsa.pub
 ```

 It's only one line.
-Copy the file.
+Copy the entire output.

-Under `Settings` in the menu, click the Create icon to create it.
+Next, in the dashboard, navigate to the Settings page using the main menu.
+Then, click the `+` button in the SSH keys section.

 ![Setup key](https://cloud2-cdn.ams3.cdn.digitaloceanspaces.com/create-key.png)

+Give your SSH key a recognizable name and paste the contents of the key.
+Then, click create.

 !!! note
     This might take a few seconds to create.

-After this you should be able to verify access by running
+After this you should be able to verify access by running.

 ```bash
 ssh git@git.code.vapor.cloud